Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Data Analysed

 \section{Data Analysed}

-The proposed methodologies have been applied to identify the statistics of the stock price crashes on the time series of the daily closing price of indices and companies.
+In this paper, analysis of the stock price crashes are carried out using the daily closing price of indices and companies.
 The stock data were taken from Yahoo Finance~\cite{Yahoofi}.
-We have analyzed three mainshocks: the 1987 crash, the financial crisis of 2008, ongoing COVID-19 pandemic and their subsequent aftershocks.
-In the 1987 crash case, we have taken DJIA index data as daily closing prices of other companies were unavailable.
+We have analyzed the shocks due to the 1987 crash, the financial-crisis-2008 and the 2020 COVID-19 pandemic.
+In case of the 1987 crash, we have taken DJIA index data as daily closing price of other companies were unavailable.